How to play Spanish Guitar

 How to learn spanish guitar?
-Start now!

 How To Play Spanish Guitar is a completely FREE online school where you will learn how to play Spanish songs on guitar, flamenco falsetas as well as find guitar tips, exercises, advice and much more in Video, TAB and Pdf format.

 I want to disseminate all the knowledge and information I have learnt during my almost 30 years playing Spanish guitar non stop.
 I have found new guitar teaching techniques on the way that all guitar players, teachers and students, should put in practice at some point in their musical lives.

 During decades, Spanish guitar knowledge have passed from person to person in very detailed sessions, in a sort of note by note teaching and learning process.
 This is how the best Spanish and flamenco guitarists became the basis of a revolutionary guitar movement.They developed a new way in how to play the spanish guitar.

 Paco de Lucía said: "Everything I know I learnt it in my childhood, from my brother and my family.
 My brother Ramón taught me all what he knew.

 "We used to sit one in front of the other, and, after half an hour playing guitar every day, and before I know it, I had learnt a new song.
 Before I could realize how fast I was learning, I was in a deeper level of knowledge and technique than many others.
 He taught me the principles of how to play Spanish guitar". -Paco de Lucía, 2005.

 Spanish and Flamenco guitarists are in high demand.
 The Spanish guitar is one of the most popular and antique musical instruments in the world.